Do you work with influencers to recommend or promote your products?

 A more recent approach in Australia is to include #Ad or #Sponsored at the very beginning of all posts before the caption starts.
 It’s not sufficient to have #Ad in the hashtag listings or towards the end of the copy.
 If it is an Instagram Story post then it still needs to show #ad on each frame.

-It’s an influencer’s responsibility to make sure they disclosure.
+It’s an influencer’s responsibility to make sure they disclose.
 But also, as brands, it’s important that you don’t rely on them.
 We include a standard posting-mandatories section in our briefs and influencer agreements.
 So, there is no getting around it.

 One criticism of the guidelines is that they haven’t provided a recommendation on the paid partnership function on both Facebook & Instagram.
 Using the paid partnership function on Facebook & Instagram is critical.
 Even when the products are gifted.
 Using #partner will attract a check by the platforms and your post analytics access for that post will be blocked.

 Despite this, the guidelines are definitely worth your short time (2 mins) to read and the language explaining these guidelines is as clear and as simple as disclosing these relationships should be.
-You can download the influencer disclosure guidelines here.
+You can download the FTC influencer disclosure guidelines here.

 Written by – Natalie Giddings